-This report contains information regarding safety and security programs, policies, and procedures in place at Burrell College of Osteopathic Medicine (BCOM).
+This report contains information regarding safety and security programs, policies, and procedures in place at Burrell College of Osteopathic Medicine (Burrell).
 It complies with the requirements established by 20 USC 1092, also known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as well as the requirements imposed by the amendments to the Violence Against Women Act (VAWA).
-Statistics from January 1, 2018 through December 31, 2018 required by this Act are included in this report.
+Statistics from January 1, 2019 through December 31, 2019 required by this Act are included in this report.

-Due to the BCOM campus being physically located on the New Mexico State University (NMSU) campus and its established agreements (such as housing and facility usage for BCOM students) with NMSU, statistics from the Las Cruces NMSU campus are required to be included in this report.
-While these numbers do not necessarily reflect reportable crimes on the BCOM campus itself, the statistics are reflective of BCOM's geographic location.
+Due to the Burrell campus being physically located on the New Mexico State University (NMSU) campus and its established agreements (such as housing and facility usage for Burrell students) with NMSU, statistics from the Las Cruces NMSU campus are required to be included in this report.
+While these numbers do not necessarily reflect reportable crimes on the Burrell campus itself, the statistics are reflective of Burrell's geographic location.
 The statistics also include non-campus locations which can be found in the description of Clery geography in Section 4 of this report.

-Campus Security Authorities and agencies that were utilized for the collection of statistics include the NMSU Police Department, the Roswell (NM) Police Department, and the Las Vegas (NM) Police Department.
+Campus Security Authorities and agencies that were utilized for the collection of statistics include the NMSU Police Department, Albuquerque (NM) Police Department, Farmington (NM) Police Department, Roswell (NM) Police Department, Las Vegas (NM) Police Department, Taos Police Department, and Globe (AZ) Police Department.